east-sussex-county-council/Escc.Umbraco.UserAccessManager/README.md

 *	Reset password
 *	Lock (unlock) account
-*	User permissions
+*	User permissions (only visible if you are in the `WebServices` role - see [Configuring the Umbraco User Access Manager](Documentation/Configuration.md))

 This application will only allow changes to be made to Web Authors.

 ![](Documentation/user-details.png)

-If the user does not exist, you will be given the option to create a new user:
+If the user does not exist and you are in the `WebServices` role (see [Configuring the Umbraco User Access Manager](Documentation/Configuration.md)), you will be given the option to create a new user:

 ![](Documentation/user-not-found.png)
 ![](Documentation/create-user.png)